huntglitch-npm/HuntGlitch-laravel/README.md

 Absolutely!
 Contributions are welcome.
 See the [CONTRIBUTING](https://github.com/vidhi-nirmal71/huntglitch/blob/main/CONTRIBUTING.md) guidelines for details.

 ### 6. Where can I get support?
-For any support or queries, contact us via [IT Path Solutions](https://www.itpathsolutions.com/contact-us/).
+For any support or queries, feel free to [contact us](mailto:support@huntglitch.com).

 ## **Contributing**
 We welcome contributions from the community!
 Feel free to **Fork** the repository and contribute to this module.
 You can also create a pull request, and we will merge your changes into the main branch.
 See [CONTRIBUTING](https://github.com/vidhi-nirmal71/huntglitch/blob/main/CONTRIBUTING.md) for details.